microsoft/Kusto-Query-Language/doc/toscalarfunction.md

 ---
 title: toscalar() - Azure Data Explorer
-description: This article describes toscalar() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 10/23/2018
+description: Learn how to use the toscalar() function to return a scalar constant value of the evaluated expression. ms.reviewer: alexans ms.topic: reference ms.date: 03/16/2023
 ---
 # toscalar()